telerik-boneyard/backend-services-push-hybrid-advanced/README.md

 10. Go to the **Notifications** tab and click **Enable Notifications**.
 11. Enable push notifications as explained in [Enabling Push Notifications](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/push-enabling).
 11. Ensure that the **Notifications > Push Notifications > Permissions > Client Push Notifications** setting is set to **Allow** or **Limit**.
+12. Go to the **Users** tab and click **Enable Users**.
+You will have to log into the app with a registered user account.
+Registration can be done through the "Don't have an account?" button in the app.

 > It is not advisable to set **Client Push Notifications** to Allow on productions apps.
 For more information, see [Security of Push Notifications](http://docs.telerik.com/platform/backend-services/ios/push-notifications/push-security).